 District 2 (Columbia, Dane, Dodge, Green, Rock and Sauk counties)

 Andrea is a third-generation dairy farmer at Brossard Dairy Farm, LLC, her family’s farm, in Beaver Dam.
-She served three years on the state YFA Committee representing District 2, as well as serving the past year as the chair and on the Wisconsin Farm Bureau Federation Board of Directors.
-She also serves as the secretary/treasurer for Dodge County Farm Bureau and is a graduate of the Farm Bureau leadership Institute.
-She and her husband, Mason Rens, reside in Burnett.
+She served two years as the Promotion and Education Committee chair and on the Wisconsin Farm Bureau Federation Board of Directors, as well as three years on the WFBF YFA Committee, representing District 2.
+Andrea also serves as the secretary/treasurer for Dodge County Farm Bureau and is a graduate of the Farm Bureau Leadership Institute.

 District 3 (Crawford, Grant, Iowa, Lafayette, Richland and Vernon counties)